playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJson.md

 > To learn more about JSON, see [json.org](http://json.org/).

+> Need to create case class from json?
+There is [json2caseclass](http://json2caseclass.cleverapps.io/) to help you

 ## The Play JSON library

 The [`play.api.libs.json`](api/scala/play/api/libs/json/package.html) package contains data structures for representing JSON data and utilities for converting between these data structures and other data representations.
 Types of interest are: